The issue: RDP full screen not working

 As you may go through tedious procedures to fix RDP full screen not working issue, here we recommend you an easy-to-operate remote control software, AnyViewer.
 After you successfully connect to another computer, there is a Full Screen button in the middle at the top of the screen.
 You could just click it to achieve full screen.

-It is also a free, stable, and fast remote control software for Windows with high safety, which allows you to remotely access your important files and folders on your computer.
-Follow the following steps, you can achieve remote control instantly.
+It is also a free, stable, and fast remote control software for Windows with high safety, which allows you to remotely access and transfer your important files and folders on your computer.
+Following the following steps, you can achieve full-screen remote control instantly.